iamJoeTaylor/boards-with-screens/README.md

 # Boards With Screens

-This project is built is inspired by the [Blocks with Screens](https://github.com/bountylabs/blocks-with-screens) project.
+This project is inspired by the [Blocks with Screens](https://github.com/bountylabs/blocks-with-screens) project.

 ## Components